Monday, November 30, 2015

 • Developers build the maze of covered passages at the same time.
 "Vero-Dodat," is named after the two butchers who financed it:

-*René de Chateaubriand, an important royalist writer and a rare perceptive member of the king's entourage.
+*René de Chateaubriand, a rare perceptive member of the king's entourage.

 Combat Before City Hall on July 28, 1830 by Jean-Victor Schnetz, official commission, 1830 / zoom

-Bankers offer the throne to Louis-Philippe, head of the Bourbon monarchy's junior branch.
+Bankers make up the only organized force.
+They offer the throne to Louis-Philippe, head of the Bourbon monarchy's junior branch.

 Louis-Philippe Leaves Palais-Royal for the Tuileries on July 31 by Horace Vernet / zoom

-Without the legitimacy of heredity or election and son of the execrated Equality Philip, the regicide who voted for the guillotining of his cousin Louis XVI, the new king depends on them.
+Without the legitimacy of heredity or election and son of Equality Philip, the executed regicide who voted for the guillotining of his cousin Louis XVI, the new king depends on them.

 The Industrial Revolution takes off.